Where information about the beneficial ownership of a company be found?

 German Transparency Register

-In Germany, the beneficial owner can be found in the information contained in publicly-accessible registers, such as the trade, cooperative, partnership, association or enterprise registers.
-A transparency register was established on 26 June 2017 within the framework of the implementation of the 4th Money Laundering Directive (EU) 2015/849 of 20 May 2015.
-The register contains beneficial owner data in the form of an Internet portal.
-In concrete terms, this means that the transparency register contains information on beneficial owners from already-existing, publicly-accessible electronic registers (see above).
-It also means that information can be accessed in the cases in which the beneficial owners cannot be determined from other registers and therefore the beneficial owners had to be notified immediately to the transparency register.
+In Germany, beneficial owners can be found in the transparency register, which is accessible via an Internet portal.
+A transparency register was established on 26 June 2017 as part of the implementation of the 4th Money Laundering Directive (EU) 2015/849 of 20 May 2015.
+The register is a catch-all register that holds data on beneficial owners unless this data is already available in other publicly accessible registers.
+This means that information on beneficial owners from already-existing, publicly-accessible electronic registers (see above) could be retrieved from the transparency register.
+Besides, the register also provides information in those cases where the beneficial owners cannot be determined from other registers so that they have to be notified immediately to the transparency register.

-The Law on Networking transparency registers in Europe promulgated on 30 June 2021 and the implementation of Directive (EU) 2019/1153 of the European Parliament and the Council dated 20 June 2019 on the use of financial information for combating money laundering, financing terrorism and other serious crimes (transparency register and Financial Information Act) transforms the transparency register into the full register.
-This means that after the law comes into force on 1 August 2021 all legal entities are required to notify their beneficial owners to the registry office of the transparency register for entry.
-This obligation is subject to a transitional period, which shall expire by 31 December 2022 at the latest, depending on the form of legal entity.
-From 1 January 2023 an entry on beneficial owners will be available in digital form in the transparency register for all German companies and other legal entities.
-The accuracy of the data and compliance with the registration obligations is checked by means of the discrepancy reports.
-Accordingly, the parties subject to § 23a of the German Money Laundering Act (GwG) are to report without delay any discrepancies they may discover between the information on the beneficial owners reflected in the transparency register and the information and knowledge they have on the beneficial owners.
-In the future, an entry on beneficial owners will be available in digital form in the transparency register for all German companies and other legal entities.
-Notifications must be filed by December 2022 at the latest, depending on the company form.
+The Law on Networking transparency registers in Europe promulgated on 30 June 2021 and the implementation of Directive (EU) 2019/1153 of the European Parliament and the Council dated 20 June 2019 on the use of financial information for combating money laundering, financing terrorism and other serious crimes (transparency register and Financial Information Act) transformed the transparency register from a catch-all register into a full register.
+This means that after the law came into force on 1 August 2021 all legal entities were required to immediately notify their beneficial owners to the registry office of the transparency register for entry.
+This obligation is subject to a transitional period, which expired by 31 December 2022 at the latest, depending on the form of legal entity.
+From 1 January 2023 an entry on beneficial owners should be available in digital form in the transparency register for all German companies and other legal entities.
+The accuracy of the data and compliance with the registration obligations is checked by the Federal Office of Administration (the competent fining authority) and also by the discrepancy reports from persons subject to anti-money laundering obligations and authorities.
+Accordingly, the parties subject to § 23a of the German Money Laundering Act (GwG) and the authorities are to report without delay any discrepancies they may discover between the information on the beneficial owners reflected in the transparency register and the information and knowledge they have on the beneficial owners.

 Information on beneficial owners in the Transparency Register